-A bedroom in a sunny Brooklyn, New York apartment featured on Homepolish gets a soft rustic vibe courtesy of flea market finds.
+A bedroom in a sunny Brooklyn, New York apartment gets a soft rustic vibe courtesy of flea market finds.
 Storied pieces like the painted wood headboard and old pastoral painting add charming appeal.
 Mismatched end tables are a homey touch that builds one of a kind character.
 An assortment of embellishments like the books and short sprigs of lavender create a lived-in look that does not feel cluttered.Continue to 3 of 17 below.

 03 of 17